 Lentinellus micheneri PN - A small species (<5 cm across) with somewhat distant gills and a fully formed central to off-centre stem that is thin and cartilaginous.
 Bitter/peppery tasting.
 This eastern NA species is found out here and in Europe as well, as the DNA appears to match everywhere.
 Neolentinus kauffmanii is very similar but has closer gills and a slightly thicker stem.

-Lentinellus 'tridentinus PNW01' - The one collection we have has strikingly large serrations on the gill edges, which are quite distant.
-Some have synonymized the two species (along with L. flabelliformis, see above), but they are all quite obviously distinct in their DNA, and not even close relatives.
+Lentinellus 'tridentinus PNW01' - Our two young collections have strikingly coarse serrations on the gill edges, the gills being distant and thick.
+When mature, this species might look more like L. micheneri.
+Perhaps that trait can separate this species from L. micheneri, as some Lentinellus do not show significant gill serration until maturity.
+Some have synonymized L. micheneri and L. tridentinus (along with L. flabelliformis above), but they are all quite obviously distinct in their DNA, and not all close relatives.
 L. tridentinus was not suspected from the PNW until DNA showed up in WA 3% different than L. tridentinus of Europe.
 That species is a complex in the EU with DNA varying by a percent or two, but our sequence is 3% different than any of them and seems to sit quite clearly separate, so it may be in need of a new name.

 Lentinellus 'cochleatus PNW02' - This small species (<5 cm across) grows in clusters with the long, thin stems fused together.
 The caps may be cleft (cochleate).
 The other clustered species are larger and don't have long stems.
 Reportedly only on hardwoods.
 This is a complex of species.
 There are two sister species in Europe and one in eastern North America (perhaps Lentinellus umbilicatus NY).
 Our one WA sequence is none of the above and being >3% different from the others, probably needs a new name.
 I wonder if we might have more than one species here.
 We could sequence a strongly cleft collection, if we can find one, to see if it's different.